Toric configuration spaces: the bipermutahedron and beyond

 Consider $N[n] \colonequals N^{n+1}/N$.
 We have $T[n] = N[n]\otimes \Gm$ and $V[n] = N[n] \otimes \R$.
 Consequently, there is a bijection between toric compactifications of $T[n]$ and complete fan structures on $V[n]$.
 In this paper we refine this into a correspondence:

-This is an instance of faithful tropicalisation of moduli spaces \cite{ACP,CCUW,RanganathanSkeletons1}.
 A key step is identifying the appropriate class of modular fan structures.
 The case $d=1$ recovers the identification between the Losev--Manin moduli space and the permutahedral variety.
 The cases $d \geq 2$ are new.
 The case $d=2$ in particular furnishes modular interpretations for the toric varieties associated to the bipermuthedron and the square of the permutahedron.